Our Team

 Assistant Instructor

-I am a Brazilian biologist who has been working in the Shiloh lab since 2019.
-I hold a Master’s degree in Biochemistry and a PhD in Molecular Biology, both obtained from the Federal University of Minas Gerais, one of the best universities in Latin America.
-After joining UTSW as an assistant instructor in 2019, I proudly advanced to the position of instructor in 2021.
-Ever since the early stages of my career, I have been driven by a profound curiosity to unravel host-pathogen interactions, exploring a wide range of pathogenic microorganisms, including Trypanosomatids and bacteria such as Brucella and Mycobacteria.
-I am outgoing and dedicated, and I am always eager to lend a helping hand to my fellow lab mates.
-Among my colleagues, I've earned legendary status for my ability to create the most tantalizing carrot cake and craft caipirinhas that are unparalleled in their deliciousness.
-Don't take my word for it though!
-Feel free to consult our PI, who will enthusiastically vouch for my culinary skills.
+Originally from Brazil, holds a master’s degree in biochemistry and a doctoral degree in molecular biology, both from the Federal University of Minas Gerais.
+After joining the Shiloh Lab as an Assistant Instructor in 2019, she advanced to Instructor in 2021.
+Ever since the early stages of her career, she has been driven by a profound curiosity to unravel host-pathogen interactions, exploring a range of pathogenic microorganisms, including Trypanosomatids and bacteria such as Brucella and Mycobacteria.
+Outgoing and dedicated, she is always eager to lend a helping hand to her fellow lab mates.
+Among her colleagues, she has earned legendary status for her ability to create the most tantalizing carrot cake and craft caipirinhas that are unparalleled in their deliciousness.
+Feel free to consult Dr. Shiloh, who will enthusiastically vouch for her culinary skills.

 Victoria Eknitphong, M.S.